-A group of licensees who hold replaceable Forest tenure within the Vanderhoof Forest district worked with the PAG to develop initial performance measures (values, objectives, indicators and targets) for the SFMP that would meet the CSA Z809-02 standard.
+A group of licensees who hold replaceable forest tenure within the Vanderhoof Forest District worked with the PAG to develop initial performance measures (values, objectives, indicators and targets) for the SFMP that would meet the CSA Z809 standard of the day.
 Originally, Canfor, BCTS, Lakeland Mills and L&M Lumber were certified to the CSA standard for the Vanderhoof SFMP.
 Lakeland Mills, L&M Lumber and BCTS have since dropped their CSA certification and therefore are not signatories to this plan.
-On publicly owned land, the responsibility and accountability is ultimately with the Ministry of Forests, Lands and Natural Resource Operations (MFLNRO); however, the signatories to this plan are held responsible for forest management under legislative and contractual agreement through the tenure agreements.
+On publicly owned land, the responsibility and accountability are ultimately with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (MFLNRORD); however, the signatories to this plan are held responsible for forest management under legislative and contractual agreement through the tenure agreements.

-The MFLNRO has participated in the SFM planning process in a number of roles including:
+The MFLNRORD has participated in the SFM planning process in a number of roles including: